 Summative assessment enables teachers to evaluate both pupil learning and the impact of their own teaching at the end of a period of time.
 It provides evidence of achievement against the objectives of the curriculum.
 It is useful in informing teaching and learning in subsequent lessons.
 This type of assessment is shared with parents at parent/teacher consultations and enables them to support their child's learning.
-In Writing, teachers plan for a 'Big Write' at appropriate times in the term.
-In Maths, teachers use Mini Quizzes assessment resources alongside other bespoke assessment material to provide evidence of achievement against the curriculum objectives.
-In Reading, teachers use guided and shared reading sessions to record progress and achievements against the national curriculum objectives.
+In Writing, in Y3+, pupils are required to publish 1 main text type per half term- leading to 6 published pieces of work by the end of the school year.
+Y1 and Y2 will end with 3 published text types at the end of the year.
+Reception has a folder for writing work to support assessment.
+HFL TAFS are also used in Y1-6 to assess work against writing objectives.
+In Maths, teachers incorporate daily 'Can I Still?' activities at the beginning of the lesson to check pupils' prior knowledge and understanding of curriculum objectives.
+In Reading, teachers use whole class and reading provisions, with the support of benchmarking to record progress and achievements against the national curriculum objectives.
 The progress of pupils with SEN and disabilities is reviewed and summative assessment adapted as necessary.
-Children who have not made expected progress or whom have fallen behind are targeted for same day interventions and targeted provisions.
+Children who have not made expected progress or who have fallen behind are targeted for same day interventions and targeted provisions, especially in Reading and Phonics.

-Nationally Standardised Summative Assessment
+Nationally Standardised Summative Assessment: